Running Injury Prevention Tips: How to Prepare and Recover for Race Day

 - Josefina Cánepa Bustos

-Whether you’ve signed up for a local 5K, Sydney fun run or you’re building towards something bigger, following the right running injury prevention tips can make a huge difference to your performance, recovery and long-term progress.
+Whether you’ve signed up for a local 5K, Sydney fun run or you’re building towards something bigger, following the right running injury prevention tips can make a huge difference to your performance, recovery and long-term progress while reducing the risk of common sports injuries.
 Most runners focus only on getting through race day — but how you prepare and recover is what truly keeps you running strong and injury-free.

 Running Injury Prevention Tips Before Race Day